 The initial particle populations are then constructed as follows.
-Electrons are injected following a thermal Maxwell-Jüttner distribution at a temperature $T_e$, normalized to the electron density $n_e$.
-Non-thermal protons are initialized with a power-law shape $dN_p/dp \propto p^{-4}$ as observed for stochastic acceleration in the sub-relativistic regime~\citep{comissoIonElectronAcceleration2022a,lemoineFirstPrinciplesFermiAcceleration2022}, with $p_\mathrm{min} = m_pc$ and $p_\mathrm{max} = 5\times 10^8 \, \rm GeV$, but the precise parametrization does not have an impact on the final proton spectrum.
-Their initial total pressure is normalized to $\xi_p P_\mathrm{th}$.
-The photon field is initialized as a multi-temperature blackbody spectrum representing the disk radiation field.
+Electrons are injected following a thermal Maxwell-Jüttner distribution at a temperature $T_e$, normalised to the electron density $n_e$.
+Non-thermal protons are initialised with a power-law shape $dN_p/dp \propto p^{-4}$ as observed for stochastic acceleration in the sub-relativistic regime~\citep{comissoIonElectronAcceleration2022a,lemoineFirstPrinciplesFermiAcceleration2022}, with $p_\mathrm{min} = m_pc$ and $p_\mathrm{max} = 5\times 10^8 \, \rm GeV$, but the precise parametrisation does not have an impact on the final proton spectrum.
+Their initial total pressure is normalised to $\xi_p P_\mathrm{th}$.
+The photon field is initialised as a multi-temperature blackbody spectrum representing the disk radiation field.
 While the injection remains constant in time, the photon population evolves dynamically through all included radiative, hadronic, and pair-production processes.

-At each timestep, the non-thermal proton distribution is advanced by computing a full step of stochastic acceleration (Eq.~(\ref{eq:transport}) without escape, injection and losses), and turbulent damping [Eq.~(\ref{eq:cascade_damped})].
+At each timestep, the non-thermal proton distribution is advanced by computing a full step of stochastic acceleration (Eq.~\ref{eq:transport} without escape, injection, and losses), and turbulent damping (Eq.~\ref{eq:cascade_damped}).
 This requires solving the modified turbulent cascade equation, including backreaction from the energetic particles through the kernel $\phi(k,p)$, and computing the associated effective acceleration rate defined by Eq.~(\ref{eq:eff.accel}).
 The resulting proton spectral energy density is interpolated from momentum space onto the \texttt{AM3} energy grid.
 The \texttt{AM3} radiative solver then advances all species, using the updated proton spectrum as input, and taking into account losses and escape, Eq.~(\ref{eq:transport}) without the acceleration term.
 The updated spectra of all species are stored, and the proton spectrum is passed to the next acceleration step.

-The electron population is taken to be constant in time, as it evolves on short timescales such that steady-state is a satisfactory approximation.
-For photons, we emphasize that initially only the disk photon distribution is an input.
+The electron population is taken to be constant in time, as it evolves on such short timescales that a steady state is a satisfactory approximation.
+For photons, we emphasise that initially only the disk photon distribution is an input.
 The X-ray component is a consequence of the inverse Compton scattering of the soft photons of the disk by the sub-relativistic thermal electrons, and is computed with the AM3 code.

 The duration of one simulation is $t_\mathrm{adv}$.
 The average particle populations of all species over the corona volume are computed as in Eq.~(\ref{eq:mean_population_const_v}).
 This average represents the stationary spectrum of the corona, and must be distinguished from the time-dependent spectra of each particle species at different points in the corona.